Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Method

 \section{Method}

 \figExplainer We propose a VAE-based unsupervised image denoiser for noise that is both signal-dependent and correlated along rows or columns of pixels.
 It is trained using only noisy images and does not require a pre-trained noise model.
-We restrict the receptive field of the decoder so it can model the correlations of the noise content but not the correlations of the underlying signal.
-Following the insights of Chen~\etal~\cite{chenvariational} (\cref{sec:divlabour}), the decoder will therefore learn to model the noise, leaving the underlying signal to be encoded in the latent variable $\z$.
-We then propose a method for taking these latent variables and mapping them back into image space to obtain denoised estimates of clean signals.
-A full outline of our method can be found in \cref{fig:explainer}.
+Moreover, it does not require pixel blind-spots or subsampling.
+Instead, we restrict the receptive field of the AR decoder in a hierarchical VAE~\cite{sonderby2016ladder} to a row or column of pixels, allowing the AR decoder to model the correlations of noise content but not the correlations of underlying signal.
+Following the insights of Chen~\etal~\cite{chenvariational} (\cref{sec:divlabour}), the AR decoder will therefore learn to model noise, leaving the underlying signal to be encoded in the latent variable $\z$.
+We then propose a method for taking these latent variables and mapping them back into image space, obtaining estimates of clean signals.
+An outline of our method can be found in \cref{fig:explainer}.